idontknowwhatimdoing/dotfiles/README.md

 ```
 (restart your shell and window manager to apply all changes)

+Result:
-Result (notice the that red changed everywhere (to become way uglier hehe)):
+(notice the that red changed everywhere (to become way uglier hehe))
 ![demontrate chcl.sh](chcl.png)